In-situ spontaneous emission control of MoSe$_2$-WSe$_2$ interlayer excitons with near-unity quantum yield: Results

-Photoluminescence (PL) measurements conducted in this paper are carried out by exciting the sample with 3 ps pulses at 750 nm from a mode-locked Ti:Sapphire laser.
-This excitation wavelength was chosen to generate iX efficiently in the heterobilayer, since it is nearly resonant with the MoSe$_2$ intralayer exciton at 3.5 K. Figure \ref{figure 1}(e) shows the comparison of the iX PL emissions collected through the window area and a gold-coated 6 $\mu$m lens.
-The PL emission centered at 940 nm from the window area manifests directly the nature of iX in our sample.
-The emission energy is lower than the excitonic resonances in individual monolayers, since it arises from the radiative recombination of the direct band gap in K valleys of the HBL that consists of VBM:WSe$_2$ and CBM:MoSe$_2$.
-In addition, due to the combined effects of moiré reconstruction for slightly twisted monolayers with similar lattice constants and the inhomegeneity introduced during sample fabrication \cite{zhao2023excitons}, the PL line profile is as wide as 140 nm spanning from 870 to 1010 nm.
-In contrast to this intrinsic iX spectral profile, the lens modes are distinctive.
-The formation of localized Tamm-plasmon resonances in the DBR-vacuum-metal heterostructure yields Q-factors of each discretized transverse lens mode of approximately 400.
+Photoluminescence (PL) measurements conducted in this paper are carried out by exciting the sample with 3 ps laser pulses at 750 nm from a mode-locked Ti:Sapphire laser.
+This excitation wavelength was chosen to generate iX efficiently in the heterobilayer, since it is nearly resonant with the MoSe$_2$ intralayer exciton at 3.5 K. Figure \ref{figure 1}e shows the comparison of the iX PL emissions collected through the window area and a gold-coated 6 $\mu$m lens.
+The PL emission centered at 940 nm from the window area manifests the explicit nature of the iX in our sample.
+The emission energy is lower than the excitonic resonances in individual monolayers, since it arises from the radiative recombination of the direct band gap in the HBL's K valleys that consists of valence band maximum (VBM) of WSe$_2$ and conduction band minimum (CBM) of MoSe$_2$.
+In addition, due to the combined effects of moiré reconstruction for slightly twisted monolayers with similar lattice constants and the inhomegeneity introduced during sample fabrication \cite{zhao2023excitons}, the PL profile is as wide as 140 nm spanning from 870 to 1010 nm.
+In contrast to this intrinsic iX spectral profile, the lens modes are more distinctive.
+The formation of localized Tamm-plasmon resonances in the DBR-vacuum-metal heterostructure yields Q-factors of each discretized transverse lens mode up to approximately 400.

-\subsection{Tuning the iX lifetime in a low Q-factor cavity.}
+\subsection{\textbf{Tuning the iX lifetime in a low Q-factor cavity.}}

-Our first experimental approach towards in-situ control of the excitonic radiation dynamics is based on the effect, that even the transparent glass window in the top segment can form a resonant heterostructure.
-Although the cavity is very lossy, the local electric field density on the DBR surface can be periodically tuned to perturb the iX, but barely couple to them (see Figure \ref{figure 2}e).
+Our first experimental strategy towards in-situ control of the excitonic radiation dynamics is based on the effect, that even the transparent glass window in the top segment can form a resonant heterostructure.
+Although the cavity (Q-factor $\sim$24) is very lossy, the local electric field density on the DBR surface can be periodically tuned to influence the iX emission in the weak coupling regime (see Fig. \ref{figure 2}d).